1955-1965 – 400 sq. ft.

-Homes are now built to the ABC using CSA-A277 Certification Process required by the Alberta Building Code (ABC) or greater, different building facilities build to different building specifications; however, the homes are always built at least to, the minimum standard required by the Province where the home will be sited.
-This includes CSA-A277 and or CSA-Z240 MH in Saskatchewan and Manitoba under the National Building Code (NBC).
+Homes are now built to the Alberta Building Code using CSA-A277 Certification Process or greater.
+Various building facilities construct to different building specifications; however, the homes are always built at least to, the minimum standard required by the Province where the home will be sited.
+This includes to the CSA-A277 Certification Process and or CSA-Z240 MH Standard in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
 20’ width homes with 12” residential eaves are now becoming available.

 2000-Present – 1700 sq. ft

-In Alberta, homes continue to be built and certified using the CSA-A277 Certification Process as required by the Alberta Building Code.
-While different building facilities build to different building specifications, they must always be built to at least the minimum standard required by the Province where the home will be sited.
-This includes CSA-A277 and or CSA-Z240 MH in Saskatchewan and Manitoba under the National Building Code (NBC).
+In Alberta, homes continue to be built and certified using the CSA-A277 Certification Process as required by the National Building Code – 2019 Alberta Edition.
+While various building facilities construct to different building specifications, they must always be built to at least the minimum standard required by the Province where the home will be sited.
+This includes CSA-A277 Certification Process and or CSA-Z240 MH Standard in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
 Shipping restrictions have continually been modified in all provinces and today much greater sizes are permitted.
 The Prairie provinces typically allow modules of 20’, 22’ and 24’ widths with even wider dimensions moved when using house moving equipment.

 Common characteristics are now much more varied.
 While 2×6 walls, stippled ceilings, PVC vinyl double pane windows, residential eaves and vinyl siding are all generally the new standard, the available features become highly varied with features such as 9’ sidewalls, stone exterior accents, solid surface counters, painted drywall interiors and tiled showers.
 Many options to customize homes (similar to site-built) are now available.